hestonhamilton/mcp-shell-aliases/docs/CONFIGURATION.md

 ## Connecting to AI Assistants

-You can connect the MCP Bash Aliases server to various AI assistants that support custom tools.
+You can connect the MCP Shell Aliases server to various AI assistants that support custom tools.

 ### Gemini CLI